 After you install AVR Studio and the Service Pack you would think that you are done but unfortunately not.
 If you try to create a project in Studio 4 and compile and run it you will discover that the compiler toolchain is missing.
 AVR Studio uses the GCC toolchain so you have to install this as well.
 I got the toolchain by Googling WinAVR which eventually led me to this link.
 Even though the toolchain looks old - the latest is from 2010 - it is still downloaded several thousand times a week so I downloaded the latest version and installed it.
 The toolchain is also available from Microchip from the same page where you downloaded AVR Studio 4 but I have no idea if they work or not with Studio 4.

 After installing the WinAVR toolchain you are nearly done.
 However if you compile and run a simple program you will still get a lot of errors.
 At this point I nearly gave up and just installed Studio 7, which presumably works fine on the latest Windows, but as I said before it seems to miss a lot of the functionality of Studio 4.
-Fortunately after some research I came across this post which if you read then scroll down to comment #7 will lead you to download this file which contains a modified .dll.
+Fortunately after some research I came across this post (UPDATE: link seems to be broken) which if you read then scroll down to comment #7 will lead you to download this file which contains a modified .dll.
 The page explaining the root cause of the problem is at madwizard.
 There is also an AVR Freaks topic on the same problem, particularly from comment #32 onwards.

 After downloading the dll you need to replace the existing msys-1.0.dll in the utils\bin subdirectory of your WinAVR directory.
 I just renamed the old dll to msys-1.0.dll.old1 as there was already an msys-1.0.dll.old in the directory!
 So it looks like that file has caused problems in the past!